SlyMarbo/spdy/README.md

 ====

 A full-featured SPDY library for the Go language (still under very active development).

-So far, servers and clients are ready, although there is an outstanding issue with the SPDY/2 client.

-Note that this implementation currently supports SPDY drafts 2 and 3.
+Note that this implementation currently supports SPDY draft 3, and support for SPDY/2, SPDY/4, and HTTP/2.0 is upcoming.

 The GoDoc for this package can be found at http://godoc.org/github.com/SlyMarbo/spdy.

 Servers
 -------

-Adding SPDY support to an existing Go server doesn't take much work.
+Adding SPDY support to an existing Go server requires minimal work.

 Modifying a simple example server like the following:
 ```go